US Commerce Secretary To Visit China Next Week For Talks - UrduPoint

 "Secretary Raimondo looks forward to constructive discussions on issues relating to the US-China commercial relationship, challenges faced by US businesses, and areas for potential cooperation," the US Department of Commerce said in a statement.

-She will travel to both Beijing and Shanghai during the August 27 to 30 trip, Washington said.
+She will travel to both Beijing and Shanghai during the August 27-30 trip, Washington said.

 Beijing also confirmed the visit, adding that Raimondo has been invited by her Chinese counterpart Wang Wentao.